isomerpages/ogp-buildforgood/_bfg-environment/Accelerator & Funding.md

 </li>
 </ul>
 <h3><strong>Funding</strong></h3>
-<p>OGP and SG Eco Fund will provide joint funding of up to $100,000* to support
+<p>OGP and SG Eco Fund will provide funding of up to $100,000* to support
 teams through various phases from product development and user acquisition during the accelerator programme, to scaling and sustained growth thereafter.
 <br>